 Pharmacy College Admissions Test (PCAT)

 The Pharmacy College Admissions Test (PCAT) is required of all applicants and a minimum composite percentile of 30 is required for consideration of application.
-All applicants for the fall 2014 class must have taken the PCAT on or after June 2008.
+All applicants for the fall 2017 class must have taken the PCAT on or after January 2013.
 The test is given at several locations throughout the state and information may be obtained from the website: www.pcatweb.info.
 The PCAT may be taken more than once at the discretion of the applicant.

 All applicants with a grade point average of 2.50 (as calculated by PharmCAS), or above, on their overall college record, a minimum composite percentile of 30 on the PCAT and a minimum grade of “C” in each of the pre-pharmacy course requirements, are eligible for consideration for interview and possible admission to the College of Pharmacy.
-When the application is complete in PharmCAS, applicants selected for interview will be notified and provided the supplemental application information.
-Selection of students will be made on the basis of the applicant’s previous scholastic and aptitude records, personal interview, resume, references, essay and PCAT scores in comparison with those of other applicants.
-Applicants must have completed at least eight hours of General Chemistry I and II (six hours of lecture and two hours of lab) and four hours of Organic Chemistry I (three hours of lecture and one hour of lab) with a grade of “C” or better by the February application deadline.
-For the entering class of 2014, all pre-pharmacy courses must be completed and official transcripts received by June 1, 2014.
-In some circumstances, the Admissions Committee may allow an applicant to complete a pre-pharmacy course during the summer I session of 2014.
+When the application is complete and verified in PharmCAS, applicants selected for interview will be notified and provided the supplemental application information.
+Selection of students will be made on the basis of the applicant’s previous scholastic and aptitude records, personal interview, references, essay and PCAT scores in comparison with those of other applicants.
+Applicants must have completed at least eight hours of General Chemistry I and II (six hours of lecture and two hours of lab) and four hours of Organic Chemistry I (three hours of lecture and one hour of lab) with a grade of “C” or better by the March 1 application deadline.
+For the entering class of 2017, all pre-pharmacy courses must be completed and official transcripts received by June 1, 2017.
+In some circumstances, the Admissions Committee may allow an applicant to complete a pre-pharmacy course during the summer I session of 2017.

 The TOEFL exam is strongly suggested for all applicants for whom English is a second language.
 TOEFL scores may not be more than 2 years old.
 A minimum score of 80 on the internet based exam is considered acceptable.
 TOEFL scores should be released directly to PharmCAS (code 8246).
 Information on testing sites and scheduling may be obtained from the TOEFL website: www.TOEFL.org or from www.ets.org.
 TOEFL scores must be received by February 1 of the application year.